net-lisias-kspu/ContractConfigurator/2-Parameters/1-Vessel Parameters/2-Vessel State/Orbit Parameter.md

     //
     maxInclination = 1

+    // Minimum argument of periapsis in degrees
+    //
+    // Type:      <a href="Numeric-Type">double</a>
+    // Required:  No (defaulted)
+    // Default:   0.0
+    //
+    minArgumentOfPeriapsis = 0

+    // Maximum argument of periapsis in degrees
+    //
+    // Type:      <a href="Numeric-Type">double</a>
+    // Required:  No (defaulted)
+    // Default:   360.0
+    //
+    maxArgumentOfPeriapsis = 360.0

     // Duration of the minimum orbital period.
 Specify values in years (y),
     // days (d), hours (h), minutes (m), seconds (s) or any combination of
     // those.